Windower/Lua/addons/update/readme.md

 # Update

 Once loaded can update all addons and plugins to the newest version using `//update`.
-This can also be done automatically be configuring the settings file.
-Or typing `//update auto`.
+This can also be done automatically by configuring the settings file or by typing `//update auto`.

 ### Commands